Nori-zk/eth-processor/README.md

 ## How to Bake Integrity Hashes

-When you modify your programs (`EthProcessor` or `EthVerifier`), or update any public inputs/outputs due to changes in dependent zk programs (e.g., from `proof-conversion` or `bridge-head`), you must recompile your programs and update the integrity hashes.
+When you modify your programs (`EthProcessor` or `EthVerifier`), or update any public inputs/outputs due to changes in zk programs we are dependent upon (e.g., from `proof-conversion` or `bridge-head`), you must recompile your programs and update the integrity hashes.

 To do this, run: